Skip to Content

 You may be wondering if Disney World annual passholders can park hop?
 Just like the park hopper option on single or multi-day tickets, it is now available for annual passholders too.

-Annual passholders are also still required to make park reservations, however, if they want to go to a second park later in the day, they can.
+Annual passholders are also still required to make park reservations for their first park, however, if they want to go to a second park later in the day, they can.
+If they want to visit a park AFTER 2:00 pm, they do NOT need to make a park reservation.

 Park Hopping with Genie+